 Michael S. Heiser is scholar-in-residence for Faithlife Corporation and Bible Study Magazine, as well as co-editor of Old Testament Greek Pseudepigrapha and Semitic Inscriptions.
 Mike translates works in more than a dozen ancient languages and dialects.
 He attended Dallas Theological Seminary, has taught college and university courses for 15 years, and was named the Society of Biblical Literature’s 2007 Pacific Northwest Regional Scholar.
 In addition, he is the Hebrew instructor for the video series Learn to Use Biblical Greek and Hebrew for Logos Bible Software.

 David Bomar is the editor-in-chief of Bible Study Magazine and an associate editor of the Lexham Bible Dictionary.
 He holds an MA in Biblical Studies and a BA in English and a BA in American Studies, and worked as a professional journalist for 15 years.

 Michael Grigoni previously served as the Studies in Faithful Living series editor and Lexham Press’s managing editor of Bible reference.
-He holds a Master of Theological Studies from Harvard Divinity School and is a ThD candidate at Duke Divinity School.
+He holds a Master of Theological Studies from Harvard Divinity School and is a PhD candidate at Duke University.